kvinay7/trade-recon-ai/README.md

   - Explicitly marked as source of truth
 - **One or More External Files**
   - Brokers / custodians / counterparties
-- **Primary Key Definition**
-  - Single key or composite key
-  - Must exist in the central file
-- **Run Metadata**
-  - Optional run name / notes

-📌 No assumptions are made about schemas, headers, formats, or column names.

 ---